Course Title: Master of Science in Geographic Information Science

 Applications may be considered from candidates who do not have the minimum academic requirements set out above but who do have significant relevant industry experience.
 In this situation candidates will be interviewed.

-This is a conversion programme to enable graduates of a related discipline or current practitioners in the geospatial or related industry to acquire a qualification in Geographic Information Science at Masters Level.
-The programme is delivered within Spatial Information Sciences in the School of Surveying and Construction Management in DIT Bolton Street.
+This is a conversion course to enable graduates of a related discipline or current practitioners in the geospatial or related industry to acquire a qualification in Geographic Information Science at Masters Level.
+The programme is delivered within Spatial Information Sciences in the School of Surveying and Construction Management in TU Dublin Bolton Street.
 A maximum intake of 20 students is planned from different disciplines and backgrounds.

 It is an exciting and challenging time for the geospatial industry and also a time of opportunity.
 Government has recognised the value and benefit in promoting Ireland as a smart economy and developing the expertise and technology to manage and exploit new sources of information and technologies.
 Development of such technologies requires highly skilled graduates with both strong computing and spatial analysis skills.